George Francis FitzGerald: Length contraction

-FitzGerald married, on 21 December 1885, Harriette Mary, daughter of the Reverend John Hewitt Jellett, Provost of TCD and Dorothea Morris Morgan.
-He had eight children by her, three sons and five daughters.

-FitzGerald was the nephew of George Johnstone Stoney, the Irish physicist who coined the term "electron".
-After the particles were discovered by J. J. Thomson and Walter Kaufmann in 1896, FitzGerald was the one to propose calling them electrons.
-FitzGerald was also the nephew of Bindon Blood Stoney, an eminent Irish engineer.
-His cousin was Edith Anne Stoney, a pioneer female medical physicist.

 Flying experiments

 FitzGerald, in common with others at the end of the nineteenth century, became obsessed with the desire to fly.
 His attempts in College Park, in Trinity College Dublin, in 1895 involved large numbers of students pulling tow-ropes attached to the Lilienthal glider, and attracted the attention of the people of Dublin, beyond the Nassau Street railings.
 FitzGerald took off his coat on these occasions, but retained his top hat, which was normal headgear for a Fellow at that time.
 The experiments were not crowned with success, and were eventually abandoned.
 The flying machine hung for many years in the Museum Building until an idle engineering student applied a match to the cord from which it was hanging.
 The flame travelled along the cord and consumed the glider before the helpless onlookers.